Active Societal Participation in Research and Education

 RFP for 2018-2019 ASPIRE Working Groups

 We are now accepting proposals from the Geosciences community for working groups that work across the intersections of place based science, Geoscience and efforts to increase diversity in the Geosciences.
 ASPIRE is funded by an award from the National Science Foundation to Lead Principal Investigator Dr. Corey Garza (CSUMB) and collaborating PIs Drs.
 Lora Harris(UMCES), Julie Posselt (USC), and Julia Parrish (UW).
 ASPIRE aims to develop new linkages between the Geosciences and society and train a new generation of Geoscientists that are able to bridge basic Geoscience research with broader societal needs.
 Proposals will be evaluated by the PI team and awarded according to a variety of metrics that include scientific merit and participation in underrepresented communities, strength of the implementation plan for the working group itself, and a need in this pilot phase to have representation across the Geosciences.
 Funding is is available to support 6 demonstration working groups selected from proposals.
 Individual awards will vary from $10,000-$13,000.
 Up to $2,000 of any single award may be allocated to the working group lead as a stipend.
-Supplemental funds may be requested pending funding availability.
+Funding requests above $13,000 will be considered as part of this RFP.
 Follow the links below to access the full RFP (with proposal directions), budget template and application portal.
 Application deadlines, July 16, and October 15, 2018.
 Any U.S. institution eligible to apply for NSF funding is eligible to apply for this competition.ASPIRE Application Portal